wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Fixed issue with Modal Dialog not showing up after upgrading

 = 2.2 =
 * Added option to only display dialog every X number of times that page is reloaded
 * Added option to not display dialog to users that are logged on to site